 Explore the Principles of Data File Conversion.
 This link includes guidelines for defining requirements and determining the scope of effort for a data conversion effort.

-Explore How to Generate a Data File Convert Program using simple specification statements in a Process Control File.
+Explore How to Generate a Data File Convert Program using simple specification statements in a Process Control File (PCF).
 This link to the User Guide includes the information necessary to create a Process Control File and generate the COBOL programs that will do the actual data file conversion.
 The User Guide contains a list of the PCF statements that are used for the data file convert process.

 Explore The Binary or COMP format for numeric data strings.
 This numeric structure is supported by COBOL and may be explicitly defined with the "USAGE IS COMP" or "USAGE IS BINARY" clause.